 Forensic accounting is the specialist accounting discipline field that defines obligations arising from real or expected conflicts or litigations.

 “Forensic” means “fit for use in a court of law” and forensic accountants usually have to work to the level and possible result.

-They’re using accounting, audit and forensic skills to perform inquiries for theft and fraud in business.
+They’re using accounting, audit, and forensic skills to perform inquiries for theft and fraud in the business.

 Area of Forensic Accounting

 In general, forensic accounting activities fall into three main areas:

 Investigative auditing is used to determine whether criminal activities, such as identity theft, property theft, securities fraud, or insurance fraud, have occurred or not.